hongweilibran/MOTUM/README.md

-# MOTUM
 <img src="logo_motum.png" width="200">
-the official repository for MOTUM dataset
+This is the official repository for the MOTUM dataset.
+MOTUM is a long-term initiative of open-sourcing multi-center multi-origin brain tumor MR images, and their relevant clinical non-imaging data for research purposes.